usmanchaudrhy/Github-Finder/README.md

-Github Finder Project, Tutorial Project by Brad Traversery.
+Github Finder Project, can be used to search for Github users.